 Wingnut Posted September 9, 2017 Share Posted September 9, 2017 I'm glad John used different colors on his box sides.
 That helps a bunch.
 Still, this feels like Algebra 1... which I failed 3 times in high school!
 I'm SO proud.
 Quote Link to comment Share on other sites More sharing options...

 JohnK Posted September 9, 2017 Share Posted September 9, 2017 2 hours ago, Wingnut said: do you think this is acting "normal" and/or "correctly"?
 (Don't worry, you can change your mind later, no problems.
 Interestingly the first thing I tried and got totally confused about when I started with BJS were rotations as they didn't do what I expected.
 Now I accept rotations do what they were designed to do and they do so in a way that makes sense.
 They set rotation as would a given yaw, pitch and roll.
 So are they behaving normally or correctly yes they are.
-Oh no wait a minute I think I'll change my mind............... brianzinn and Wingnut 2 Quote Link to comment Share on other sites More sharing options...
+Oh no wait a minute I think I'll change my mind...............
+Wingnut and brianzinn 2 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts